 ASEEES Internship Grant Program

 Thanks to the generous support of the US-Russia Foundation, ASEEES is pleased to announce the new Internship Grant Program.
 This program provides MA, PhD, and professional school students and recent graduates (i.e. those who have graduated no more than two years prior to the competition deadline) with grants that make it possible for them to accept unpaid or underpaid internships in areas directly related to Russian studies.
 The program promotes the entry of young scholars with considerable Russian studies expertise into sectors outside traditional academia, including not-for-profit and non-governmental organizations, business/trade councils, government, media, the arts, museums, publishers, and other sectors.
-These internships must be in the US and should be substantial in duration and responsibilities, lasting two months for summer internships and four months for internships during a semester in the regular academic year.
+These internships must be in the US and should be substantial in duration and responsibilities (at least 25 work hours per week), lasting two months for summer internships and four months for internships during a semester in the regular academic year.
 The grant offers $2,000 a month, to be paid directly to the grantee (intern) during their internship.

 While we expect that, at the time of application, applicants will have some idea of what kind of internship they plan to do and the type of organization they plan to work with, we understand that many will not have confirmation of a specific position until somewhat later.
 Recipients of the Internship Grant, who will be notified of their status by late February, will be able to use the promise of funding to secure internships during the following summer or academic year.
 They may search for an existing internship, or work with an organization to create a new one.